racket/rhombus/rhombus/annotation-macros.md

-# Contracts
+# Annotations

-Contracts produce [static information](static-info.md) when used with the `::` binding or expression operator.
-Similar to binding macros, which can either be simple expansions or use lower-level machines, a contract macro can use lower-level machinery to explicitly produce static information or manipulate static information produced by subcontract forms.
+Annotations produce [static information](static-info.md) when used with the `::` binding or expression operator.
+Similar to binding macros, which can either be simple expansions or use lower-level machines, an annotation macro can use lower-level machinery to explicitly produce static information or manipulate static information produced by subannotation forms.

-The `contract.macro` form defines a contract.
-In the simplest case, the expansion of a contract can be another contract:
+The `annotation.macro` form defines an annotation.
+In the simplest case, the expansion of an annotation can be another annotation:

 ```
-contract.macro ?AlsoPosn: ?Posn
+annotation.macro ?AlsoPosn: ?Posn

 Posn(1, 2) :: AlsoPosn  // prints Posn(1, 2)
 ```

-Note that `contract.macro` defines only a contract.
+Note that `annotation.macro` defines only an annotation.
 To make `AlsoPosn` also a binding operator, use `bind.macro`, and so on:

 ```